dwinchell/appset-example/README.md

 This example assumes a hub and spoke architecture.

-ArgoCD runs only on the hub cluster.
+ArgoCD runs only on the Hub cluster.
 It is used to manage workloads on the spoke clusters.
 ArgoCD ApplicationSets are used to create Applications that define which workloads ArgoCD should deploy to each cluster.

 The instructions assume you are running on OpenShift, but the architecture is relevant to any Kubernetes environment and most of the commands should work as-is in other Kubernetes environments.
 The OpenShift GitOps operator is used to install ArgoCD, but you could install upstream ArgoCD using another method without affecting the rest of the instructions.